ddaypunk06/gatsby-blog/src/posts/2020-01-12-when-year-decade-turn.md

 In retrospect, so much as happened in my own life in the past 5 years alone that it really astounds me how many changes we go through in our lives from year to year, decade to decade.
 It sometimes feels as though I am 50 instead of 35 when I focus on just these past 10 short years.

-So, here are my highlights of the decade as we hurtle headlong into 2020:
+So, here are my highlights of the decade as we hurdle headlong into 2020:
 * been married and divorced
 * been parent to two wonderful little humans
 * worked at 3 different companies (Trustwave, Sprout Social, Hyatt)